ampproject/amphtml/extensions/amp-consent/amp-consent.md

 When used as an object. `timeout` object supports two attributes
 * `seconds`: timeout value in second
-* `fallbackAction` (optional): the fallback action at timeout if no user action is invovled and no state has been stored.
+* `fallbackAction` (optional): the fallback action at timeout if no user action is taken and no state has been stored.
 The fallback actions supported are `reject` and `dismiss`.
 Default action is `dismiss` if not configured.
 Note the consent state changed due to fallback action at timeout will not be stored on client side.

 ```html
   "default": {